 According to Jason Riggins, director of production engineering for Manheim, the company is eager to harness the power of technology to improve the vehicle auction process.
 That means “using it to offer all the data-driven services and real-time information about vehicles that make us more than just an auto wholesaler.”

-Key to that effort is the New Relic Digital Intelligence Platform, which provides real-time performance monitoring and optimization across all of Manheim’s systems, sites, and apps.
+Key to that effort is the New Relic platform, which provides real-time performance monitoring and optimization across all of Manheim’s systems, sites, and apps.

 One of Manheim’s most popular and successful services is its Online Vehicle Exchange (OVE).
 This eBay-style listed bid marketplace boasts more than 235,000 listings a month, with a total of 2.3 million vehicles sold since it launched in 2007.